Telephone: 0131 667 1153

 In the UK it is established ethical working practice for counsellors and psychotherapists to have a regulated amount of supervision.
 Each supervisor is also in supervision, my supervision work is therefore equally covered.
 I do not work in a vacuum.

-The title “supervisor” is itself something of a misnomer, the label does not, in counselling and psychotherapy, fit its function.
-The relationship, as I see it, is rather one of in some ways, a more experienced to a less experienced colleague.
-It is part good humoured challenger, part fellow traveller, but very much someone who supports and cares for me as much as I care and support my clients and supervisees.
+The title “supervisor” is itself a misnomer, the label does not, as I see it in counselling and psychotherapy, fit its function.
+The relationship, is rather one of a more experienced to a, perhaps, less experienced colleague.
+It is part good humoured challenger, part fellow traveller, but very much one of equality.
+I care and support my clients and supervisees as much as my supervisor supports and cares for me.

 There is something of a difference between supervision given to trainee practitioners who usually find themselves in the three-way position of having responsibility to an agency and a course provider as well as their clients and supervision given to qualified private practitioners.